 Certification can give your students and potential employers confidence, as it demonstrates that you have completed the professional requirements deemed essential for meditation teachers.

 Gaining experience as a meditation instructor includes more than practice teaching.
-True confidence and comfort as a meditation teacher comes from experience.
+True confidence and comfort as a meditation teacher come from experience.
 Lean on your personal practice and training to develop the courage you need to put yourself out there.

 Yes, you may make some mistakes along the way.
 With thorough teacher training, however, including trauma-sensitive mindfulness training, those mistakes will be minor.
 Primarily, they will serve as beneficial learning opportunities.